nikhil0207/opendoc-sg-courts-mobile-app-user-guide/main.md

 At the top right, tap Profile.

-Scroll down to "Available Updates" and search for SG Courts mobile app.
+Scroll down to "Available Updates" and search for SG Courts Mobile App.

-If the app is listed, tap **Update** to install.
+If the App is listed, tap **Update** to install.

 If asked, enter your Apple ID and password.
 The updates will download and install.

 **Android devices**

-On your Android phone or tablet, open the Play Store app.
+On your Android phone or tablet, open the Play Store App.

-At the top left, tap Menu = > My apps & games.
+At the top left, tap Menu = > My Apps & Games.

 Under "Updates," find SG Courts Mobile App.

-If you're having problems updating the app, check our troubleshooting guide for more information.
+If you're having problems updating the App, check our troubleshooting guide for more information.

 ## Login to the App

-Once the app has been downloaded and installed onto your mobile device, launch it and log in using your CorpPass credentials.
-You can use the SingPass Mobile app on your mobile phone, if you have that all set up.
+Once the App has been downloaded and installed onto your mobile device, launch it and log in using your CorpPass credentials.
+You can use the SingPass Mobile App on your mobile phone, if you have that all set up.

 Note: you must be an existing eLitigation subscriber.